lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

 .. note::

-   To request changes to these standards, file an :ref:`RFC <decision-making-rfc>`.
+   To request changes to these standards, file an :doc:`RFC </communications/rfc>`.

 .. _writing-ccd: